jusliu9547/DataCamp_project/README.md

 * Health Survey Data Analysis of BMI
 * Kidney Stones and Simpson's Paradox
 * Level Difficulty in Candy Crush Saga
+* Modeling the Volatility of US Bond Yields
 * Partnering to Protect You from Peril (Network analysis)
 * Planning Public Policy in Argentina
 * Predict Taxi Fares with Random Forests